-Magnitude 6.5 earthquake strikes central Alaska
+2 earthquakes hit central and northern Alaska regions

-KAVIK RIVER CAMP, Alaska (AP) — A magnitude 6.5 earthquake has hit central Alaska.
+KAVIK RIVER CAMP, Alaska (AP) — The U.S. Geological Survey says that two earthquakes have hit Alaska.

-The U.S. Geological Survey says that at 6:58 a.m.
-Sunday the earthquake struck an area 41.8 miles (67 kilometers) east of Kavik River Camp and 342.9 miles (551 kilometers) northeast of Fairbanks, the state’s second-biggest city.
+The agency says that at 6:58 a.m.
+Sunday a magnitude 6.5 earthquake struck an area 41.8 miles (67 kilometers) east of Kavik River Camp and 342.9 miles (551 kilometers) northeast of Fairbanks, the state’s second-biggest city.
+The agency says the earthquake had a depth of about four-tenths of a mile (0.6 kilometers.)

-The survey says the earthquake has a depth of about four-tenths of a mile (0.6 kilometers.)
+At 7:14 a.m., a magnitude 5.1 earthquake hit an area farther north.
+The USGS says the earthquake hit a spot about 340.1 miles (548.6 kilometers) northeast of Fairbanks.
+The agency says that earthquake also had a depth of about four-tenths of a mile (0.6 kilometers.)

-In January, a powerful undersea earthquake sent Alaskans fumbling for suitcases and racing to evacuation centers in the middle of the night after a cellphone alert warned a tsunami could hit communities along the state’s southern coast and parts of British Columbia.
-The magnitude 7.9 quake in the Gulf of Alaska triggered the alert.

 Most Read Nation & World Stories